MorganRO8/ARC-SEAL/few-shot/README.md

 Passing `--no_vllm_enforce_eager` re-enables `torch.compile` graph capture if you have additional headroom and want the extra throughput.

+### Optional spatial prompt views

+`self-edit.py`, `predict_baseline.py`, `predict_custom.py`, `eval-self-edits.py`, and `eval-self-edits-baseline.py` expose an `--include_spatial_grid_views` flag that augments the usual Python list serialization of each grid with a 90° clockwise rotation and the diagonals running from the top-right to the bottom-left.
+This composite view helps the language model reason about vertical, horizontal, and diagonal relationships without leaving the text modality.
+Leave the flag unset to retain the original prompts when comparing runs.

 ### 1. Training on 12 Problems (Iteration 1)

 Train the base model on 12 problems from ARC train set: